NewTec-GmbH/pyJiraCli/README.md

 This will find the 50 latest issues in project PROJ and display them by descending creation date.

+More examples can be found in [the examples folder](./examples/search/README.md).

 ### Print

 Print the Jira Issue details to the console.